Jojo5673/Graphing-Calculator/README.md

 - Store, organize and retrieve previous graphs.

 ## How to Run
-- Download and run the Project.jar file
+- Download and run the Project.jar file in builds